Requirements & Credit Information

 Latin

-Recommended course sequence to prepare for exam: Beginning Latin Honors, Intermediate Latin Honors A + B, and Advanced Latin Honors A + B
+Recommended course sequence to prepare for the exam: Beginning Latin Honors, Intermediate Latin Honors A + B, and Advanced Latin Honors A + B

-Suggested school year in which to take exam: Designed for college-level work, the test’s questions are rather sophisticated, requiring the interpretation of the texts' themes and the composition of answers.
+Suggested school year in which to take the exam: Designed for college-level work, the test’s questions are rather sophisticated, requiring the interpretation of the texts' themes and the composition of answers.
 Consequently, it is best to take the test after students have spent a few semesters in Advanced Latin Honors.

-Additional expectations, if any, to prepare for exam: The AP syllabus, including Caesar’s Commentaries on the Gallic Wars and Vergil’s Aeneid, is not covered comprehensively in our Latin Program.
+Additional expectations, if any, to prepare for the exam: The AP syllabus, including Caesar’s Commentaries on the Gallic Wars and Vergil’s Aeneid, is not covered comprehensively in our Latin Program.
 Our Advanced Latin courses do include excerpts of these works, but students who plan to take the AP Latin test should expect to work through much of the AP syllabus outside of class., Students hoping to take the AP exam should notify the instructor of their intentions as early in the year as possible so that the instructor can provide support for the students’ independent work.

 Suggested test-prep strategies: A student needs to work daily on the material in the syllabus up to the very day of the exam.
 The requirements are rigorous and specific.
 Because the AP Latin syllabus is so prescribed, familiarity with this course of study in its entirety is a necessity; students without formal coursework on Caesar’s Commentaries on the Gallic Wars and Vergil’s Aeneid would probably find the exam extremely difficult.
 In addition, the College Board has placed an increased emphasis on sight reading (i.e., translating without prior preparation), and the AP Latin exam will reflect that change in an effort to enhance students’ ability to read at sight.
 For prose, they recommend additional practice in such authors as Nepos, Cicero (though not his letters), Livy, Pliny the Younger, and Seneca the Younger.
 For poetry, they recommend selections from the works of Catullus, Ovid, Martial, and Tibullus.
 The College Board also suggests that students practice sight translating passages of Caesar and Vergil outside the AP syllabus.